peterbenitez/genie-worksheets-cs224v/README.md

     Framework for creating reliable conversational agents
 </p>

+## Tool Generation Framework (CS 224v addition)

+We built a framework to automatically discover missing tools by forcing agent hallucinations on out-of-scope queries.
+The system analyzes traces to infer missing APIs, database columns, or policy logic.

+**[See the Hallucination Analysis README](experiments/domain_agents/README.md)** for setup and usage instructions.

+___

 Genie is a programmable framework for creating task-oriented conversational agents that are designed to handle complex user interactions and knowledge